 Is white chocolate vegan?

 The standard store-bought white chocolate is not vegan because it has added dairy milk solids.
-However, some brands are making their bars with coconut, rice, or soy milk solids so always be sure to check the label.
+However, some brands are making their bars with coconut, rice, or soy milk solids, so always check the label.
 And, of course, you can make homemade white chocolate without dairy.

 Making Sugar-Free White Chocolate